Causes of World War I: Anglo-German naval race

-In Britain in 1913, there was intense internal debate about new ships because of the growing influence of John Fisher's ideas and increasing financial constraints.
-In 1914, Germany adopted a policy of building submarines, instead of new dreadnoughts and destroyers, effectively abandoning the race, but it kept the new policy secret to delay other powers from following suit.
+In Britain in 1913, there was intense internal debate about new ships because of the growing influence of Admiral John Fisher's ideas and increasing financial constraints.
+In 1914, Germany adopted a policy of building submarines, instead of new dreadnoughts and destroyers, effectively abandoning the naval arms-race, but Berlin kept the new policy secret to delay other powers from following suit.

-Russian interests in Balkans and Ottoman Empire
+Russian interests in the Balkans and the Ottoman Empire

-The main Russian goals included strengthening its role as the protector of Eastern Christians in the Balkans, such as in Serbia.
-Although Russia enjoyed a booming economy, growing population, and large armed forces, its strategic position was threatened by an expanding Ottoman military trained by German experts that was using the latest technology.
-The start of the war renewed attention of old goals: expelling the Ottomans from Constantinople, extending Russian dominion into eastern Anatolia and Persian Azerbaijan, and annexing Galicia.
-The conquests would assure the Russian predominance in the Black Sea and access to the Mediterranean.
+Major Russian goals included strengthening Saint Petersburg's role as the protector of Eastern Christians in the Balkans, such as in Serbia.
+Although Russia enjoyed a booming economy, growing population, and large armed forces, its strategic position was threatened by an expanding Ottoman military - trained by German experts and using the latest technology.
+The start of the war re-focussed attention on old Russian goals: expelling the Ottomans from Constantinople, extending Russian dominion into eastern Anatolia and Persian Azerbaijan, and annexing Galicia.
+Conquest of the Straits would have assured Russian predominance in the Black Sea and Russian access to the Mediterranean.

 Technical and military factors

 Short-war illusion

 Traditional narratives of the war suggested that when the war began, both sides believed that the war would end quickly.
 Rhetorically speaking, there was an expectation that the war would be "over by Christmas" in 1914.
-That is important for the origins of the conflict since it suggests that since it was expected that the war would be short, statesmen tended not to take gravity of military action as seriously as they might have done so otherwise.
+That is important for the origins of the conflict since it suggests that since it was expected that the war would be short, statesmen tended not to take gravity of military action as seriously as they might have done otherwise.
 Modern historians suggest a nuanced approach.
 There is ample evidence to suggest that statesmen and military leaders thought the war would be lengthy and terrible and have profound political consequences.